Four students talking in a seminar

 Attendance

-You will be required to attend four residence in Oxford during the course.
+As a part-time student, you will be required to attend four residences in Oxford during the course.

 Resources to support your study